 1974: Ford Mustang II

-Another pony car COTY was one where the loyalists barely accept it as such.
-The Pinto-based Mustang II never got much respect – 1974 was a slow year – but those swoopy fender curves always fascinate.
+Another pony car COTY was a lesser Mustang.
+The Pinto-based Mustang II never got much respect, but those swoopy fender curves always fascinate.

 1970: Ford Torino

 This Torino is in fine fettle, as it should be for its price.
 It looks like many barrels of monkeys of fun.